Are you an experienced entrepreneur with an idea that can improve the lives of a billion people using exponential technology?

 About Global Impact Challenges

 Global Impact Challenges (GICs) are annual competitions held in partnership with sponsor organizations worldwide and organized by geography and theme.
 These challenges are an open call to entrepreneurs, leaders, scientists, and engineers with the most innovative ideas for moonshot innovations and startups that can positively impact a billion people in 10 years.
-The winner of each challenge receives a full sponsorship to attend our transformational Global Solutions Program held on the SU campus at NASA Ames Research Center.
+The winner of each challenge receives a full sponsorship to attend our transformational Global Solutions Program held on the SU campus at NASA Research Park.

 Applicants must meet the following eligibility requirements*: